sercankulcu/sercankulcu.github.io/_memory/2009-01-27-a-friday-that-felt-like-tuesday.md

 “It lets you experience loneliness completely,” I wrote.

-The sentence was partly a joke, but Ankara knew how to support it.
-A winter evening could empty a street without making it peaceful.
-The sky turned gray early, buses kept moving, apartment windows lit one by one, and everyone seemed to have somewhere definite to go.

-If you had nowhere to go, the city made that visible.
+The answer was partly a joke, but winter evenings in the city knew how to support it.
+The sky darkened early, buses kept moving, apartment windows came on one by one, and everyone outside seemed to have somewhere definite to go.
+If you did not, Ankara had a way of making that fact visible.

+Some evenings I went home, made tea, turned on the computer, and put on music.
+The city continued outside the window without asking anything from me.
+Friday night could feel exactly like Tuesday afternoon.
+No event announced itself.
+Nothing happened badly enough to complain about, and nothing happened well enough to change the evening.

-I knew several Ankaras.
-There was the city seen from buses, the city after work, the student version, the late-night version, and the version walked with people who later disappeared into other cities and other lives.
+That was one version of Ankara.
+There were others: the city seen through bus windows, the student city, the city after work, the late-night city, and the streets I had once walked with people who later moved elsewhere.
+The roads could stay exactly where they were while the city changed around them.

-The streets did not need to change for the city to change.

-Sometimes a café closed.
-Sometimes a route changed.
-More often, the person who had once been beside you was simply no longer part of that street.
+A café closed.
+A bus route changed.
+More often, a person simply stopped being part of a place where I was used to seeing them.
+Then an ordinary street acquired an empty space that existed only for me.

-On quiet evenings, I would make tea, turn on the computer, put on music, and remain inside while the city continued beyond the window.
-Nothing asked me to participate.
-Ankara could make a Friday night feel like a Tuesday afternoon.

-I complained about that quality.

-I also learned how to live inside it.

-There is a difference between being alone and noticing that you are alone.
-Some cities work hard to distract you from the second condition.

-Ankara rarely did.

-Perhaps that is why I remember it less through monuments than through weather, bus windows, empty evenings, tea, computer screens, and people who were once nearby.
+I used to complain that Ankara made loneliness too easy to notice.
+I still think that was true.

+But when I remember the city now, I do not first see monuments or large avenues.
+I see a dark window, tea beside a computer, a bus moving through winter, and lights appearing in other apartments.

-The city could feel lonely.
+The city could make an evening feel empty.

-It never became empty.
+It never felt unfamiliar.

-Too much of my life had already happened there.